knative/docs/blog/docs/articles/getting-started-blog-p1.md

 ## Conclusion
 As you've hopefully seen in this article, there are many great open source projects out there to contribute to.
 So, if you're interested, pick one and contribute!
 There are loads of ways to contribute, and your contributions will be appreciated so long as the project is taking contributions.
 While contributing (especially contributing code) can be a complex process, it is also a very rewarding experience.
 So, we hope to see you out there contributing to open source and Knative!

+P.S.
+If you are interested in getting started contributing to open source, be sure to checkout out [this CNCF article](https://contribute.cncf.io/contributors/getting-started/){:target="_blank"}, as it provides a great starting point.

 ![](/blog/images/getting-started-blog-series/post1/thanks.png)